dagrewal/uk-crime-dashboard/README.md

-# UK Crime Dashboard (currently under development)
+# England Crime Dashboard
-Web application showing UK Crime statistics.
-Built using Python, Flask and Plotly.
+Web application showing England crime statistics.
+Built using Python, Flask and Plotly. https://england-crime-stats.herokuapp.com
 ## Overview
-A web application that displays crime statistics in the UK.
-The application is being developed using the following architecture:
+A web application that displays crime statistics in England.
+The application was developed using the following architecture:

 * Backend: Python (Flask framework)
 * Frontend: HTML & CSS, JavaScript, Plotly and Bootstrap